Equality & diversity

 Our Equality Information & Objectives Statement can be found here.

-As part of our commitment to Equality & Diversity we are currently working towards The Certificate of Commitment to Equality & Diversity.
+As part of our commitment to Equality & Diversity we are delighted to say that we have been awarded The Certificate of Commitment to Equality & Diversity.
 The Certificate is Stage 1 of the RED Award, exclusive to Red Kite Alliance Schools and has been developed to support schools to review, strengthen and celebrate their provision in terms of equality, diversity, respect for individuals and community cohesion.
 The Award provides:

 - a framework within which schools can evaluate their current provision in terms of equality, diversity, respect for individuals and community cohesion;